pygame-community/LegacyWeeklyChallenges/04-bouncing-bubbles/readme.md

 The setup can be controlled with the mouse:
  - Bubbles tend to go away from the mouse.
  - Bubbles spawn when the mouse is clicked.
+And techincal info can be toggled with:
+ - `D` for the debug
+ - `U` for unlimited FPS
+ - `F` to show/hide the FPS

 ### Achievements